hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 toc_label: "Table of Contents"
 # toc_icon: "cog"
 author_profile: false
-layout: splash
+layout: single
+show_date: true
+read_time: true
 ---

-Ever wished you could write *CUDA kernels* without diving into C/C++?
-With **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)**, you can.
+Have you ever wished you could write *CUDA kernels* without diving into C/C++?
-This tool lets you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts and thread/block management, all while keeping the syntax simple.
+**[Numba-CUDA](https://nvidia.github.io/numba-cuda/)** allows you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts, all while keeping the syntax simple.
+Numba-CUDA compiles Python code through LLVM and NVIDIA's NVVM infrastructure to generate PTX code at runtime, making it more than a simple wrapper around *nvcc* to compile kernels like CUDA C++.
-Yet, despite its potential, Numba-CUDA remains underappreciated in my opinion.
+Yet, despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
-Many colleagues I’ve spoken with aren’t even aware it exists. letting you harness low-level GPU control without the complexity.
+Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing a CUDA kernel with Numba-CUDA and then put theory into practice by implementing a Molecular Dynamics simulation.
+In this post, I’ll discuss the basics of writing CUDA kernels with Numba-CUDA and then put theory into practice by implementing a *Molecular Dynamics* simulation.

-{: .notice--info}
-In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated *Molecular Dynamics* simulator relying on *Just-in-Time compilation*, *automatic vectorization*, and *automatic differentiation*.
+> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated *Molecular Dynamics* simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

-AVOID_CPP_AND_WRITE_CUDA_KERNEKS_DIRECTLY_IN_PYTHON

-ADD_NUMBA_CUDA_MIGRATION_NOTE

-### Writing and executing a CUDA kernel in Python using Numba-CUDA
+## How to write and execute a CUDA kernel in Python using Numba-CUDA

+Before diving into technical details, it's important to have a basic understanding of how CUDA *execution model* enables parallelism.
+If you're already familiar with CPU parallelism, the extension to CUDA should be straight forward.

-#### CUDA execution model
+### CUDA execution model

-In the CUDA execution model, **threads** are the smallest execution units, performing individual computations.
+In CUDA execution model, **threads** are the smallest execution units, performing individual computations.
 Additionally, **blocks** are groups of threads that can cooperate and synchronize.
 Threads within a block share fast on-chip memory and can communicate, but threads in different blocks cannot directly interact.
 A **grid** is a collection of blocks, defining the full parallel scope of a **kernel** launch.
-The hierarchy of *grid* → *blocks* → *threads* enables scalable parallelism in CUDA execution model, with the GPU automatically distributing blocks across its multi-stream processors (SMs).
+The hierarchy of *grid* → *blocks* → *threads* enables scalable parallelism in CUDA, with the GPU automatically distributing blocks across its multi-stream processors (SMs).

 Diagram below shows an illustration of threads and blocks in a 1D grid: